mcheo/nms-demo-kit/README_UDF.md

 ```
 #Build NGINX Plus image with nginx-agent
 #Specify NMS IP address (your laptop IP address), DO NOT use localhost or 127.0.0.1
-./scripts/buildNPlusWithAgent.sh -t npluswithagent -n https://192.168.1.3
+sudo ./scripts/buildNPlusWithAgent.sh -t npluswithagent -n https://10.1.1.6

 #Uncomment nginx-lb, nginx-gw, httpbin-app section in docker-compose.yaml section
-docker-compose -f docker-compose.yaml up -d
+sudo docker compose -f docker-compose.yaml up -d
 ```
 You should have these number of containers running
 ![alt text](assets/running-containers.png)

+For the first time, click browser refresh.
 On NMS Instance Manager dashboard, you should see these instances
 ![alt text](assets/nim-managed-instances.png)